 Michelangelo was already scaling the heights of High Renaissance painting and sculpture and engaged in a rivalry with Raphael when he met Sebastiano in Rome in 1511 and took him under his tutelage.
-They met while Michaelangelo was working on the Sistine Chapel vaults 1508-1512, establishing the Mannerist style which would dominate Italian art.
+They met while Michelangelo was working on the Sistine Chapel vaults 1508-1512, establishing the Mannerist style which would dominate Italian art.
 The two would have a 25-year friendship which included collaborations on masterpieces such as The Raising of Lazarus and the constant sharing of study notes.
-On Raphael’s death, Michelangelo would have steered him to become Italy’s foremost artist.
+By the time of Raphael’s death, Michelangelo had steered him to become Italy’s foremost artist.

 Much of these study notes of the human form are also on display, giving an insight into the methods of the master and his meticulous approach.
 This is the feature that set the two apart: Michelangelo’s precision against Sebastiano’s more improvised, vigorous style which emerged from the Venetian Schools.
 In one of his paintings, Virgin and Child with St John and Angels, part of the image is exposed, the paint scraped away to show the study lines underneath.

 However, one can also see that Sebastiano was certainly as detail orientated in some respects since many of the displayed figurative studies are attributed to him.
 The Studies on Reverse of Pietra (1512) include preparatory markings by both as they collaborated on this notable commission for San Francesco in Viterbo (1512-16).

 The most magnificent and monolithic of all paintings displayed is not a Michelangelo, surprisingly enough, but, certainly, one influenced by the master.
 He passed his study notes on to Sebastiano for The Raising of Lazarus so that his protege’s work would surpass his great rival Raphael’s painting of the Transfiguration.